Bugigio/Bugigio/README.md

 ## Hi there 👋

+- I'm currently a Computer Science student at the University of Udine in Italy🍕
+- I'm aspiring to become a Cybersecurity Expert
 <!--
 **Bugigio/Bugigio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.